chaendizzle/Compendium/source/tasks/subsystems/examples/tankdrive.rst

 In this example, we will create a fairly standard tank drive subystem, present in almost any robot that has tank drive.

-This example will use a 6 motor drive train, with 3 motors on each side, controlled by Talon SRX's.
+This example will use a 6 motor drive train, with 3 motors on each side, controlled by Talon SRX's (CANTalon's).
 The subsystem will also have a group that set the right motors and a group that sets the left motors, as well as a group that sets all of the motors.

 Additionally, there are 2 encoders, one for each side.
 These will also be made into a group that averages the two.